HavenInc/janus_old/README.md

 Create an API that responds to a specific Slack channel when a specific trigger word is used in a message.

 ### Option 2
-Create a small form with fields for *channel* and *message*.
+Create a small form with fields for **channel** and **message**.
 When this form is submitted, it posts a message to the specified channel.

 ## Getting Started
+- Set up a [Slack](https://slack.com) account and then familiarize yourself with the [Integration Documentation](https://slack.com/integrations), specifically the Outgoing Webhooks and Bots to get information out of Slack and to your API.
+Hint: look for Slack npm libraries to jump start development.
 - Clone this repository.
-- Set up a [Slack](https://slack.com) account and then familiarize yourself with the [Integration Documentation](https://slack.com/integrations), specifically the Outgoing Webhooks and Bots to get information out of Slack and to your API.
-Hint: look for npm libraries to jump start development.
+- Once cloned, install the application dependencies using `npm install`.
+- Once installed, start the application with `slc run`.
-- Extend the stubbed methods inside [common/models/slack.js](https://github.com/HavenInc/janus/blob/master/common/models/slack.js) to communicate with Slack with your choice of integration.
+- Extend the stubbed methods inside [common/models/slack.js](https://github.com/HavenInc/janus/blob/master/common/models/slack.js) to communicate with Slack using your choice of integration.
+- Use the [API Explorer](http://0.0.0.0:3000/explorer) to test your new methods while in development.
 - Document tradeoffs/shortcuts in the interest of time; this exercise should not take more than 2-3 hours for basic functionality.

-## Bonus
+## Bonus Options
+- Convert the Slack model to extend PersistedModel and store all outgoing/incoming messages in a database.
-- Add a login form so that the for is only accessible from behind authentication.
+- Add a login form so that the message form is only accessible from behind authentication.
+Do not use cookies.
 - What would be an interesting way to present the app to the engineering team?